-This policy describes how we handle your data when you use “Times Services,” listed below:
+This policy describes how we handle your data when you use “Cricutny Services,” listed below:

 How we handle information about you depends on which Times Services you use — and how you use them.
 We use different information about print subscribers than website visitors.